curl/everything-curl/README.md

 This book will never be finished.
-I intend to keep working on it and while I may at some point in time consider it fairly complete and covering most aspects of the project (even if only that currently seems like an insurmountable goal), the curl project will continue to move so there will be things to update here as well.
+I intend to keep working on it and while I may at some point in time consider it fairly complete and covering most aspects of the project (even if only that seems like an insurmountable goal), the curl project will continue to move so there will always be things to update in the book as well.

-This book project started at the end of September 2015 with a basic layout plan for a first "edition", which since has expanded significantly.
-There's no fixed time schedule for this book.
-Hopefully it will be complete at some point.
+This book project started at the end of September 2015.

 ## The book sites